-Between January and June 2007, our compensation committee consisted of N. Leigh Anderson, Richard W. Roedel and Paul E. Torgersen.
-In May 2007, Dr. Torgersen retired, and in June 2007, Michael Daniels was elected by our board of directors as a committee member and served on the committee through the remainder of 2007.
-None of the current or former members of our compensation committee in 2007 is a present or former officer or employee of our company.
-In addition, during 2007, none of our officers had an "interlock" relationship, as that term is defined by the SEC.
+During 2008, our compensation committee consisted of N. Leigh Anderson, Richard W. Roedel and Michael Daniels.
+None of the current or former members of our compensation committee in 2008 is a present or former officer or employee of our company nor did such members engage in any transaction or relationship requiring disclosure in this proxy statement under the section titled "Certain Relationships and Related Transactions- Transactions and Relationships with Directors, Nominees for Director, Officers and Five Percent Stockholders".
+In addition, during 2008, none of our officers had an "interlock" relationship, as that term is defined by the SEC.